Tanager Expedition: Repatriation

-In 1990, the U.S. congress passed the Native American Graves Protection and Repatriation Act which requires federal agencies and institutions that receive federal funding to return Native American cultural items and human remains to their people.
-In the 1990s, Hui Mālama (Hui Mālama I Na Kūpuna O Hawaiʻi Nei), a Native Hawaiian group, spent two years petitioning the United States Fish and Wildlife Service for the release of the bones (iwi) from seven Hawaiian skeletons originally taken from Nihoa and Necker Island by the Tanager Expedition in 1924.
+In 1990, the U.S. Congress passed the Native American Graves Protection and Repatriation Act, which requires federal agencies and institutions that receive federal funding to return Native American cultural items and human remains to their people.
+In the 1990s, Hui Mālama (Hui Mālama I Na Kūpuna O Hawaiʻi Nei), a Native Hawaiian group, spent two years petitioning the United States Fish and Wildlife Service for the release of the bones (iwi) from seven Hawaiian skeletons originally taken from Nīhoa and Necker Island by the Tanager Expedition in 1924.
 Although the bones were owned by the USFWS, the Bishop Museum acted as custodian.
-The bones were finally released to the group, and in November, 1997, Hui Mālama chartered a yacht and travelled to Nihoa and Necker to rebury the remains.
+The bones were finally released to the group, and in November 1997, Hui Mālama chartered a yacht and travelled to Nīhoa and Necker to rebury the remains.